FChmiel/pyDataSci/README.md

 It contains functions to help with ensembling models, evaluating model performance and performing inital data wrangling.

+It's prime motivation is as a educuational side project.

 # Installation

 It will be pip installable in future iterations.